copyrite/LwotcMinimalText/XComGame.md

 {% AP1 ET %}

 ## Precision Shot
-Fire a shot with +30 Crit.
+Fire a shot with +30 crit.
 Precision Shot deals 34% more damage with critical hits.
 * {% COOLDOWN %}

 ## Predator
-+15 Aim and +15 Crit with ranged attacks against flanked enemies.
++15 aim and +15 crit with ranged attacks against flanked enemies.

 ## Preservation
 +15 defense after you are revealed.
 2 turn duration.